@xmachines/play-react-router-demo

 Use this order to understand the implementation:

-test/browser/validate startup and auth navigation flow.
+test/browser/validate startup and auth navigation flow via a shared demo suite.

 State Machine & Architecture Details